 - A Patent (No. 6,555,573 B2) entitled "Method and Composition for the Topical Treatment of Diabetic Neuropathy."
 The patent extends through March 27, 2021. - o A Patent (No. 6,592,896 B2) entitled "Medicinal Composition and Method of Using It" (for Treatment of Sialorrhea and other Disorders) for a product to relieve sialorrhea (drooling) in patients suffering from Amyotrophic Lateral Sclerosis (ALS), otherwise known as Lou Gehrig's Disease.
-The patent extends through August 6, 2021. - A Patent (No. 6,596,313 B2) entitled "Nutritional Supplement and Method of Using It" for a product to relieve sialorrhea (drooling) in patients suffering from Amyotrophic Lateral Sclerosis (ALS), otherwise known as Lou Gehrig's Disease.
-The patent extends through April 15, 2022. - A Patent (No. 6,753,325 B2) entitled "Composition and Method for Prevention, Reduction and Treatment of Radiation Dermatitis," a composition for the preventing, reducing or treating radiation dermatitis.
-The patent extends through November 5, 2021. - o A Patent Application entitled "Composition and Method for Prevention, Reduction and Treatment of Radiation Dermatitis" was filed with the Patent Office of the United States Commerce Department.
-In January 2004, the Company announced that it received a "Notice of Allowance" from the United States Patent and Trademark Office following the patent application.
-A "Notice of Allowance" is sent by the Patent and Trademark Office "if, on examination, it appears that an application is entitled to a patent under the law." - In September 2002, the Company filed a foreign patent application entitled "Method and Composition for the Topical Treatment of Diabetic Neuropathy" in Europe and other foreign markets.
+The patent extends through August 6, 2021.

+- o A Patent (No. 6,596,313 B2) entitled "Nutritional Supplement and Method of Using It" for a product to relieve sialorrhea (drooling) in patients suffering from Amyotrophic Lateral Sclerosis (ALS), otherwise known as Lou Gehrig's Disease.
+The patent extends through April 15, 2022. - o A Patent (No. 6,753,325 B2) entitled "Composition and Method for Prevention, Reduction and Treatment of Radiation Dermatitis", a composition for the preventing, reducing or treating radiation dermatitis.
+The patent extends through November 5, 2021. - In September 2002, the Company filed a foreign patent application entitled "Method and Composition for the Topical Treatment of Diabetic Neuropathy" in Europe and other foreign markets.

 In April 2002, the Company initiated a Phase II Proof of Concept Study in France for treatment of diabetic neuropathy, which was concluded in 2003.
-In April 2003 the Company announced that an independently monitored analysis of the Phase II

-Proof of Concept Study concluded that subjects using this formulation had 67% of their symptoms improve, suggesting efficacy.
+In April 2003 the Company announced that an independently monitored analysis of the Phase II Proof of Concept Study concluded that subjects using this formulation had 67% of their symptoms improve, suggesting efficacy.
 In March 2004, the Company announced that it had completed its first meeting at the United States Food and Drug Administration ("FDA") prior to submitting the Company's Investigational New Drug ("IND") application for the relief of symptoms of diabetic symmetrical peripheral neuropathy.
 The FDA's pre-IND meeting programs are designed to provide sponsors with advance guidance and input on drug development programs.